 “There are still more days to travel in this life.
 And he knows that the man who makes the journey has been shaped by every day and every person along the way.
 Scars are just another kind of memory.
 Isabel is part of him, wherever she is, just like the war and the light and the ocean.
 Soon enough the days will close over their lives, the grass will grow over their graves, until their story is just an unvisited headstone.
 He watches the ocean surrender to the night, knowing that the light will reappear.”

-The following post is a review of only the book.
-You can read my review of the film adaptation in comparison to the book soon.
+The following post is a review of the book only.
+You can read my review of the film adaptation in comparison to the book here.

 With alluring descriptions of the Australian coast as the story’s backdrop, the artistic setting of The Light Between Oceans is contrasted with the loneliness of Janus island and its lighthouse, as well as the two characters who reside there.
 Tom is used to being alone and battling his own demons, whilst Isabel moves away from her busy life on the mainland with the intent to fill her life on Janus with a family of her own.
 But after having two miscarriages and a stillborn, Tom and Isabel soon begin to feel the confinements of living so far away from the rest of the world.

 Dealing with such a delicate topic in this claustrophobic setting, it’s easy to feel Tom and Isabel’s suffering from the outset, making The Light Between Oceans a difficult story to delve straight into.
 With this slow start and depressing atmosphere, you aren’t urged to keep reading until your eyes can’t physically stay open any longer at first, but this will suddenly change around halfway through.

 At its heart, The Light Between Oceans is a brilliant exploration of what’s right and wrong, and about when good people make bad decisions.
 With this tormenting conflict at the centre of the story, you know that something is going to happen to shake up the lives of these characters, but to what extent?